-provide the most commonly used capabilities in a convenient way to the end-user, e.g. as command line tools or GUIs.
+The interfaces exposed by general purpose Grids are mostly programmatic interfaces, e.g. web service interfaces plus client libraries to these web service interfaces.
+Additionally, tools (using a subset of the programmatic interface) provide the most commonly used capabilities in a convenient way to the enduser, e.g. as command line tools or GUIs.

-A distinguishing, traditional property of Grid interfaces is that they aim at a very broad application space, and are thus expose many capabilities of the distributed Grid system.
-This is, arguably, one of the major reasons why Grids have not been as successful as hoped in engendering distributed applications: the exposed interfaces are too rich, and the level of detail that needs to be controlled for the successful development and deployment of applications remains too high.
+One of the major reasons why Grids have not been as successful as hoped in engendering distributed applications has been because the exposed interfaces are too rich, and the level of detail that needs to be controlled for the successful development and deployment of applications remains too high.
 In particular, the WS-\ services often employed by Grid systems expose very rich distributed system semantics.
-There is circumstantial evidence that this level of detail has failed the Grid user community, as (a) it is in practice not interoperable, as real implementations of these WS-\ are rarely faithful to the standard or just wrong[1]; and (b) it is too hard to build software against these rich interfaces[12].
+There is circumstantial evidence that this level of detail has failed the Grid user community, as (a) it is in practice not interoperable, as real implementations of these WS-\ are rarely faithful to the standard or just wrong[14]; and (b) it is too hard to build software against these rich interfaces[12].